ellenxtan/ifedtree/README.md

 ## Cite

-If you use our code, please cite
+If you find this repository useful, please cite:

 ```
 @article{tan2021tree,
   title={A tree-based federated learning approach for personalized treatment effect estimation from heterogeneous data sources},